RELATES TO: KRS 186.115, 186A.170(1)(b), 186A.510-186A.990

 Section 6.
-Additional Information which may be Required.
-(1) The Transportation Cabinet may require an inspection of a rebuilt motor vehicle by the Kentucky State Police if:
+Additional Information.
+(1) The Transportation Cabinet shall require a confidential inspection of a rebuilt motor vehicle by the Kentucky State Police if:

-(a) All documentation required by Section 3 of this administrative regulation is not available; or
+(a) The documentation required by Section 4 of this administrative regulation is not available; or

-(b) A check of the National Crime Information Center computer identifies the motor vehicle as one with a nonconforming vehicle identification number.
+(b) A check of the National Crime Information Center identifies the motor vehicle as stolen and a check of the Vehicle Identification Number Analysis, "VINA," identifies the motor vehicle as having a nonconforming vehicle identification number.

-(2) If the repair documentation submitted in accordance with the requirements of Section 3 of this administrative regulation appears to be significantly less than seventy-five (75) percent of the value of the motor vehicle, the Transportation Cabinet may require:
+(2) If the repair documentation submitted in accordance with the requirements of Section 4 of this administrative regulation is less than seventy-five (75) percent of the value of the motor vehicle, the Transportation Cabinet shall require a:

-(a) A statement from the insurance company of the damage done to the motor vehicle; or
+(a) Written statement from the insurance company of the damage done to the motor vehicle; or

-(b) A salvage pool receipt which describes the damage to the motor vehicle.
+(b) Salvage pool receipt that describes the damage to the motor vehicle.

-Section 7.
+Section 7..
 Mistakenly Issued Brands.
-(1) When a certificate of title is branded due to an error by the county clerk or the Department of Vehicle Regulation, an application for an updated or corrected title may be submitted to the county clerk in accordance with KRS 186A.180.
+(1) If a certificate of title is branded due to an error by the county clerk or the Department of Vehicle Regulation, an application for an updated or corrected title shall be submitted to the county clerk as established in KRS 186A.180.

-(2) The application for an updated or corrected certificate of title shall consist of the following documents:
+(2) An application for an updated or corrected certificate of title shall consist of the following documents:

 (b) The certificate of title; and

-(c) An affidavit from the owner or statement from the county clerk which sets forth the nature of the error.
+(c) An affidavit from the owner or a statement from the county clerk which that describes the nature of the error.